moshea14/candidate_search_app/README.md

+# Description

+This app allows employers to manage, and recruit employees from a Github API.
+The employer can save, or reject candidates based on their selections.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.